thomasrichardsopenx/slate/source/index.html.md

 Consumer Secret | The Consumer secret can be thought of as the password for the Consumer credentials.
 This is also provided by your account manager.
 OAuth Realm | The realm value is a string, generally assigned by the origin server.
 In this case, the realm parameter is used for your OpenX server instance.
 For example, OAuth realm="http://server_name.com"

-#API Client Libraries
+# API Client Libraries

 The OpenX Platform API provides a number of different API client libraries you can use to start integrating your application with the API.
 Currently, there are three available client libraries in the OpenX public GitHub repository you can use for application integration with the Platform API:
-Java
+  - Java
-PHP
+  - PHP
-Python
+  - Python

 ##Java Client Library

 The Java client library enables you to implement OAuth authentication logic to work with the API so you will not need to implement the authentication logic yourself.
 This simplifies and speeds up the process of integrating your application with the OpenX Platform API.
 Within the client library, you will find a README.txt file that describes how you can install, configure and use the Java client library to work with your application, as well as demo authentication files (e.g. test.java/com/openx/oauthdemo) and a default.properties file you can use in your implementation.

-To use the Java client library, simply navigate to the OpenX public GitHub location for the client libary and review the included README.txt file, which explains how to install and configure your OpenX instance, build the JAR file, and then use the Java package to integrate your application with the OpenX Platform API.
+To use the Java client library, navigate to the OpenX public GitHub location for the client libary and review the included README.txt file, which explains how to install and configure your OpenX instance, build the JAR file, and then use the Java package to integrate your application with the OpenX Platform API.

 In the client library, you will also see a number of example scripts and demo files in the src folder that you can use in your implementation of the OpenX Platform API.